casdoor/casdoor-website/docs/provider/saml/overview.md

 keywords: [SAML, Keycloak, Aliyun IDaas]
 ---

 Casdoor can be configured to support user login to UI using identities from external identity providers that support SAML 2.0.
-In such a configuraion, Casdoor can never store any credentials for the users.
+In such a configuration, Casdoor can never store any credentials for the users.

 Now, Casdoor supports many SAML application providers.
 Icons of providers will be shown in login page after adding to Casdoor.
-Here are the providers Casdoor supporting:
+Here are the providers Casdoor supports:

 |Aliyun IDaaS|Keycloak|
 | :--: | :--: |